 San Diego is an amazing city by itself, with enough to offer that both tourists and locals can be kept busy for weeks.
 But even in the most amazing of places, sometimes a getaway is in order – whether you need to recharge or just explore someplace new.
 And luckily for San Diegans (as if we aren’t spoiled enough already), Southern California is a great big playground.
 Here are five of my favorite weekend getaways from San Diego – from the beach to the mountains!

-One of my favorite weekend getaways is Julian.
+One of my favorite San Diego weekend getaways is in Julian.
 A slice of country-style heaven, the cute town is only a 1-2 hour drive into San Diego backcountry.
 Aside from nature and the gorgeous oaks, you’ll find hiking trails, apple-picking, an ice cream soda shoppe, pumpkin patches during harvest season, a big Christmas tree in the square in winter, and the best homemade pies in SoCal at the Julian Pie Company.
 The town is barely three blocks long, and features a Dutch bank franchise, Christmas market year-round, and charming, pedestrian-friendly streets beneath old iron street lanterns.
 It’s the perfect place to spend an afternoon, or as a homebase for fishing/boating at nearby Cuyamaca Lake.

 Beach Getaway: Malibu